KaziRifatMorshed/beginner-friendly-VS-Code-profile/README.md

 # Description

-Beginner-friendly VS-Code profile (Configurations) for those who are going to start programming (focusing the individuals who have never coded before) and providing them a good start to the journey of Coding
+Beginner-friendly VS-Code profile (Configurations) for those who will start programming (focusing on individuals who have never coded before) and providing a good start to the journey of Coding.
+Happy Coding `;)`

 ### Features: